 Tour the Paro District.
 The wide and fertile Paro valley has both an ancient and a modern face.
 It is home to some of the most revered temples in the Kingdom and it also boasts the only International airport in Bhutan.
 With annual bounties of paddy, Parois justly considered to be the rice bowl of the Country.
 Spread over 1285.5sqkm the region’s farms produce some of the finest yields of Bhutan staple red rice.
 Some of the best places to visit in Paro are Paro Dzong, Tiger Nest Temple, Taa Dzong, and Paro Town.
 Dinner and Overnight at the Hotel.

 - Hiking Distance: 12 km from Paro Base Camp.

 - Max Altitude: 90m above Paro Valley

-Hike 3 hours uphill walk from base camp and enjoy the best view of Paro valley from the monastery.
-The monastery also offers the great selfie for those who love to take picture.
+Hike 3 hour’s uphill walk from the base camp and enjoy the best view of Paro valley from the monastery.
+The monastery also offers great selfies for those who love to take pictures.

 Day 12 Paro to Airport and See off